litprog/litprog/lit_v3/11_overview.md

 assert fib(20) == fib(19) + fib(18)
 ```

 The `test_fib` block is not executed just yet.
 I have declared them in a separate block first, as I plan to use these tests multiple times later.
-Note that this block does not directly depend on any other block that would contain a `fib` function, instead it will use whatever `fib` function is defined inside the block from which has a `# dep: test_fib` directive.
+Note that this block does not directly depend on any other block that would contain a `fib` function, instead it will use whatever `fib` function is defined inside the block which has a `# dep: test_fib` directive.

 ```python
 # exec: python3